 Children can begin wearing braces once they have lost their baby (primary) teeth and a majority of the permanent teeth have grown in.
 This can range anywhere from ages 8 to 14.
 Not everyone starts that early, though, and there’s certainly nothing wrong with undergoing orthodontic treatment in high school.
-If you have a high-school-aged child who requires teeth straightening treatments, Dr. John McDonald provides a wide range of orthodontic treatments for teenagers who live in or around Salem, OR.
+If you have a high-school-aged child who needs braces, Dr. John McDonald provides a wide range of orthodontic treatments for teenagers — including Invisalign clear, removable aligners.

 Benefits of Undergoing Orthodontic Treatments in High School

-High school offers an ideal time for your child to begin wearing braces.
-By this age, most kids are becoming self-conscious about their smiles.
-Some teenagers bemoan having to wear braces, but your kid certainly will not be the only one in his or her class who sports an orthotics smile.
+By high school, most kids are self-conscious about their smiles.
+Some teenagers bemoan having to wear braces, but your kid will certainly not be the only one in his or her class with braces.

-Dr. McDonald can begin orthodontic treatments for your high schooler, whether he or she is in 9th, 10th, 11th, or 12th grade.
-If at all possible, we recommend that your child’s treatment timeline be complete before they head off to college.
-That way, Dr. McDonald can oversee every step of the orthodontic treatment process, from initial Invisalign or metal braces placement to the final photo-ready results.
+Dr. John can begin orthodontic treatments for your high schooler, whether he or she is in 9th, 10th, 11th, or 12th grade.
+If at all possible, we recommend that your children’s treatment be completed before they head off to college.
+That way, Dr. John can oversee every step of the process, from initial Invisalign or metal braces placement to the final photo-ready results.

-Many of our parents find that are advantages to undergoing orthodontic treatments while in high school.
+Many of our parents find that are advantages to undergoing orthodontic treatment while in high school.
 A few of these include:

-Teenagers have an important advantage over adults in at least one health-related area: They are likely covered under their parents’ health or dental insurance.
+Teenagers have an important advantage over adults in at least one health-related area: They are likely covered under their parents’ dental insurance.
 While dental insurance may not cover all of the expenses related to orthodontic treatment, there are usually financial benefits.

 Plenty of High Schoolers Will Also Be Undergoing Orthodontic Treatments

 Most adults who have braces wished they had undergone the treatment when they were younger.
 The fact is, no one is surprised to see a child who has wires and brackets on their teeth.
 If your teenager complains about “embarrassing” braces, remind them that high school is the normal and expected life stage where people undergo orthodontic treatments.